Sean's Berlin History

 Von A.SavinEigenes Werk, FAL, Link

-A Profound Place
+A Profound and importand Place in German Military History

 It’s a haunted piece of ground.
 It might be going too far to claim it as the epicenter of 20th century European history, but as a symbolic «center of gravity» for the last century’s Age of Extremes, you could do far worse.
 The territory that today’s building sits on was before the 30s the site of the Prussian, and then Imperial German, Ministry of War.
 It was partly from this square block that defense policy and the waging of the First World War was partly decided and planned.